How to expand PS5 storage

 There are three ways you can expand your storage space so you can have more games available on demand when playing your PS5.
 But only one of them really delivers what you want and as of the time of writing, it's not even available yet.
 Boo!

-- There is a PCIe expansion slot in the PlayStation 5 you can fill with a compatible PCIe Gen 4 M.2 NVMe SSD card.
+- There is a PCIe expansion bay in the PlayStation 5 you can fill with a compatible PCIe Gen 4 M.2 NVMe SSD card one it's activated.

 - You can plug in an external SSD hard drive